bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 ```{R}
 count_hours("My_TimeEdit_File.xls", "My_Output_File.xlsx", "Course leader")
 ```
-*You need to edit the arguments to reflect your input file, desired output file name, and the name of the course leader.
+*Note: You need to edit the arguments to reflect your input file, desired output file name, and the name of the course leader.

-*Either your input file needs to be located in your working directory or you should specify the full path to the file.
+*Note: Either your input file needs to be located in your working directory or you should specify the full path to the file.